UerikSilvaCavalcante/Rest_API/README.md

 # REST API
-- Utilizando Django e Django-ninja
+- Using Django and Django-ninja

-## Função
+## Function
-Esta uma REST API desenvolvida em **python** e **django**, utlizando a biblioteca **django-ninja**, para facilitar na organização e ciração da **CRUD** desta **APi**
+This is a REST API developed in **Python** and **Django**, using the django-ninja library to facilitate the organization and creation of the **CRUD** for this **API**.

-## Objetivo
+## Objective
-Esta API tem um objtivo simples, pelo fato ser feita apenas para aprendizagem.
-Ela é um gerenciador de livros, nela se faz o armazenamento dos livros e tambem e possivel avaliar os mesmos, dando um nota e adicionando um comentario
+This API has a simple objective, as it was made purely for learning purposes.
+It is a book manager, where you can store books and also review them by giving a rating and adding a comment.

-## Tecnologias
+## Technologies
 - Python
 - Django
 - Djnago-Ninja
 - SQLite3

-## Como usar
-- (Opcional) crie um ambiente virtual python
+## How to use
+- (Optional) create a Python virtual environment
-- ative ele
+- Activate it
     ```bash
     python -m venv venv
     source venv/bin/activate  # On Windows use `venv\Scripts\activate`
     ```
-- instale o Django
+- Install Django
     ```
         pip install django
     ```

-- instale o Django-Ninja
+- Install Django-Ninja

     ```
         pip install django-ninja
     ```

-- Execute o makemigration do manage.py para atulizar a migrations
+- Run the makemigrations from manage.py to update the migrations

     ```
         python manage.py makemigration
     ```
-- Execute o migrate do manage.py para rodar as migrations no banco
+- Run the migrate from manage.py to apply the migrations to the database

     ```
         python manage.py migrate
     ```

-- Execute o runserver para rodar a API
+- Run the server to start the API

     ```
         python manage.py runserver
     ```